rossetti/KSLBook/docs/04-Chapter4.md

 Notice how we also declare a public property that exposes part of the queue functionality, especially related to getting access to the statistical responses.

 We can create and use an instance of `EventGenerator` with the following code.
-We see that the event generator uses an instance of the inner class `Arrivals`, which implements the `GeneratorActionIfc.` In addition, the time between arrivals random variable is supplied for both the time until the first event and the time between events.
-The `initialize() `method of the `EventGenerator` class ensures that the first event is scheduled at the start of the simulation.
+We see that the event generator uses an instance of the inner class `Arrivals,` which implements the `GeneratorActionIfc.` In addition, the time between arrivals random variable is supplied for both the time until the first event and the time between events.
+The `initialize()` method of the `EventGenerator` class ensures that the first event is scheduled at the start of the simulation.
 In addition, the `EventGenerator` class continues rescheduling the arrivals according to the time between arrival pattern.
 As previously noted, this process can be suspended, resumed, and turned off if needed.
 An event generator can also be specified not to automatically start at time 0.

 ```kt
     private val myArrivalGenerator: EventGenerator = EventGenerator(this, Arrivals(), myArrivalRV, myArrivalRV)